kovart/challenge-3/README.md

 ## Compound Network

-Compound Finance uses different addresses in different Ethereum networks (Mainnet, Rinkeby, Goeli etc...).
-To make the agent more testable, we get addresses from official [compound-finance/compound-config](https://github.com/compound-finance/compound-config) repository for the network provided in `COMPOUND_NETWORK` constant.
+To make the agent more testable, all network addresses are parsed from the [compound-finance/compound-config](https://github.com/compound-finance/compound-config) official repository and used depending on the network specified in the `COMPOUND_NETWORK` constant.

 ## Settings